Student Experience FAQs

 If you are enrolled in a degree or certificate program, please consult with your SEM or academic advisor before you register.
 Your SEM or advisor will help with sequencing your courses and will check that you are on track with graduation requirements.

-If you are not enrolled in a degree or certificate program, please talk with an advisor in the Graduate Studies and Continuing Studies office about the courses you plan to take.
-Call (610) 861-1400 to set up an appointment.
+If you are not enrolled in a degree or certificate program, please talk with an advisor in the Graduate and Continuing Studies Office about the courses you plan to take.
+Call 610-861-1400 to set up an appointment.

 When must I pay for my courses?

-All tuition and fees must be paid in FULL two weeks prior to the first day of class of the term, unless you have enrolled in a deferred payment plan or employee reimbursement plan.
-If you pay after the due date and have not enrolled in a payment plan, you will be charged a $50 late payment fee.
+Instructions on paying your bill can be found here.
+All tuition and fees must be paid in FULL two weeks prior to the first day of class of the term, unless you have enrolled in an official payment plan through the Student Accounts portal via your AMOS homepage (https://amos.moravian.edu) or Employee Reimbursement Plan.
+The Office of Student Accounts reserves the right to drop a student from his/her upcoming course due to non-payment.
+If payment is made after the due date and you have not enrolled in a payment plan, you will be charged a $50 late payment fee.

 All fees for any payment plans or technology fee are the responsibility of the student and must be paid prior to the start of the semester.

-The Graduate Studies and Continuing Education program is no longer accepting credit card payments in person.
-All students are now required to pay for any outstanding tuition balances and/or miscellaneous fees via CASHNet located directly on AMOS or can be remitted via check or cash to the office of Student Accounts.
+Instructions on paying your bill can be found here.
+The Graduate and Continuing Studies Program is no longer accepting credit card payments in person.
+All students are now required to pay for any outstanding tuition balances and/or miscellaneous fees via CASHNet located directly on AMOS or can be remitted via check or cash to the Office of Student Accounts.

 Upon receipt of your tuition statement, payment can be remitted via check, cash or CASHNet.